 Curiosity and playfulness can get kitties into trouble.
 Use these tips to make your home a safer environment.

-Beware of poisonous plants
+Avoid poisonous plants

-Keep these plants out of reach or, better yet, don't have them in the house at all.
+Cats like to chew on grass and plants, but some of them are irritating, dangerous and even deadly to cats.
+Even non-poisonous plants can cause vomiting and diarrhea.
+Keep dangerous plants out of reach or, better yet, don't have them in the house.
 If your cat likes green stuff, purchase or grow your own cat grass.

-Check the dryer
+Check the dryer (and other places)

 Unset the table

-Put a lid on it
+Put a lid on the toilet

 Keep the toilet seats down.
 A kitten could fall in and be unable to get out.